jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### Code

  Code from external sources were used in this project, they are credited below:
-- HTML code for the collapsable Nav Bar was taken from bootstrap v5.0.2
+- HTML code for the collapsable Nav Bar was taken from a [YouTube tutorial](https://www.youtube.com/watch?v=akXfF066MY0) by [A Designer Who Codes](https://www.youtube.com/channel/UCD00Is447lWaY04_gNTOaVA) and [Bootstrap v5.0.2 documentation](https://getbootstrap.com/docs/5.0/components/navbar/).
+External JavaScript file was also imported as per the [Bootstrap get started](https://getbootstrap.com/docs/5.2/getting-started/introduction/) page to allow use of the Bootstrap Tool kit.
+- Guidance on how to create a favicon was taken from [W3Schools](https://www.w3schools.com/html/html_favicon.asp)
+-  Code to embed a video from YouTube was taken from [tipswithpunch](https://www.youtube.com/watch?v=9YffrCViTVk) YouTube Channel

+### Literature

+- The use of "CSS Pocket Reference" written by Eric A. Meyer was used throughout the creation of the project
+- The use "HTML5 Pocket Reference" written by Jennifer Niederst Robbins was refered to throughout the creation of the project

 ## Acknowledgements